-Going back to school has the potential to boost your career and income.
-Here are some questions to ask yourself as you make your decisions.
+Going back to school has the potential to boost your career possibilities and your income.
+Here are some questions to ask yourself as you figure out what's best for you.

-Going back to school can be an exciting endeavor—advancing your education can open new paths in your current career, or offer a fresh start to a new career entirely, and otherwise be personally rewarding.
+Going back to school can be an exciting endeavor—advancing your education can open new paths in your current career or offer a fresh start to a new career entirely.
+Beyond your career, it can also be personally rewarding.
 Here’s a quick guide to help you navigate the process of going back to school as an adult.

 Whether your reasons for going back to school are personal or professional, there are several benefits of achieving a higher level of education.

-Professional benefits: Getting a degree may open doors to new jobs, help you make a career switch, or advance in your current one.
+Professional benefits: With a degree, you can explore new jobs, change careers, or advance in your current one.

 Financial benefits: A higher education level is correlated with higher incomes.
-The Federal Reserve Bank of New York found in a 2019 report that a college graduate took home an average of $33,000 more in a year than a high school graduate in the US .
+In the fourth quarter of 2022, those with a bachelor's degree or higher earned $1,547 in median weekly full-time wages and salary, compared with $875 per week for high school graduates .
 Graduate degrees can stretch that number even further.
 Here’s a breakdown of median weekly earnings by education level:

 *This information was adapted from the US Bureau of Labor Statistics .